Otto Erbersdobler

-Otto Erbersdobler (30 April 1895, Fürstenzell – 25 October 1981, there) was a Nazi Party (NSDAP) official who served as the Gauleiter of Lower Bavaria from 1929 to 1932.
+Otto Erbersdobler (30 April 1895 – 25 October 1981) was a Nazi Party (NSDAP) official who served as the Gauleiter of Lower Bavaria from 1929 to 1932.

 Early years

-Erbersdobler was the son of an estate owner and founder/owner of a granite and brick works.
-He attended elementary school in Fürstenzell and secondary school in Passau.
+Erbersdobler was born in Fürstenzell, the son of an estate owner and founder/owner of a granite and brick works.
+He attended Volksschule in Fürstenzell and Realschule in Passau.
 He then worked as an apprentice in brick works, granite works and agriculture in his parents' and other companies.

 From May 1915 to December 1918, Erbersdobler took part in World War I as a member of the Bavarian 15th Infantry Regiment.
 During the war he was awarded the Iron Cross, first and second class, and the Bavarian Military Merit Cross.
 He was discharged from military service as a Vizefeldwebel in the Reserves.
-After the war he again worked in the field, and then as an office manager in his parents' brick and stone quarry.
-Erbersdobler joined the Nazi Party in October 1923 shortly before the party was banned as a result of the Beer Hall Putsch.
+After the war, he again worked in the field and then as an office manager in his parents' brick and stone quarry.
+Erbersdobler joined the Nazi Party in October 1923, shortly before the party was banned as a result of the Beer Hall Putsch.
 He then served as an Ortsgruppenleiter (Local Group Leader) in his hometown for the Völkisch-Social Bloc, a Nazi front organization active during the ban.